obu-labs/vinaya/content/docs/reference/publishing.md

 ---
 weight: 721
 title: "Publishing Your Module"
-description: "How to publish your own Vinaya Notebook Module."
+description: "How to publish your own Vinaya Module."
 icon: "ios_share"
 date: "2025-07-22T14:16:02+07:00"
 toc: true
 ---

-To share your own notes with your friends, you simply have to send them the folder from your Vault and have them copy it into their own Vinaya Notebook.
+To share your own notes with your friends, you simply have to send them the folder from your Vault and have them copy it into their own Vinaya Bookshelf.

-The rest of this guide will cover what it takes to create a module that the Vinaya Notebook Plugin can track and keep up-to-date.
+The rest of this guide will cover what it takes to create a module that the Obsidian Plugin can track and keep up-to-date.

 ## Creating and Hosting Your VNM on GitHub